tommoor/react-emoji-render/README.md

 ### Custom Images

-If you wish to use a custom emoji set / location then you can pass options into the prop.
-I recommend creating a higher order component which wraps your options and exposes a new component, something like:
+If you wish to use a custom emoji set / location then you can pass options into the props.
+One way to achive this is to create a wrapping component which provides your options and exposes a new component, something like:

 ```javascript
 import Emoji from 'react-emoji-render';